soobinrho/deploy-nsustain.com/README.md

 - What are network protocols? https://www.cloudflare.com/learning/network-layer/what-is-a-protocol/

+"The Internet Protocol (IP) is responsible for routing data by indicating where data packets come from and what their destination is.
+IP makes network-to-network communications possible.
+Hence, IP is considered a network layer (layer 3) protocol."

+"As another example, the Transmission Control Protocol (TCP) ensures that the transportation of packets of data across networks goes smoothly.
+Therefore, TCP is considered a transport layer (layer 4) protocol ...
+TCP is a transport layer protocol that ensures reliable data delivery.
+TCP is meant to be used with IP, and the two protocols are often referenced together as TCP/IP."

+"The Hypertext Transfer Protocol (HTTP) is the foundation of the World Wide Web, the Internet that most users interact with.
+It is used for transferring data between devices.
+HTTP belongs to the application layer (layer 7), because it puts data into a format that applications (e.g. a browser) can use directly, without further interpretation."
+HTTPS (HTTP Secure) is basically SSL/TLS on top of HTTP.

 - What is Transport Layer Security (TLS)? https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/

 Secure Sockets Layer (SSL) was invented in 1995 by Netscape, and was suceeded by TLS in 1999 by the Internet Engineering Task Force (IETF).